-While a physics degree demands traditional lecture hall and computer lab work, this degree course involves multiple ways of learning, including self-guided work and online teaching.
-It will also include challenge-based learning, immersive exercises and interdisciplinary collaboration so that students might, for example, work with business students and help them to understand if their ideas would actually work in the real world.
+While a physics degree demands traditional lecture hall and laboratory work, this degree course involves multiple modes of learning, with lecture and labs supplemented by self-guided work and interactive online material.
+It will also include challenge-based learning, immersive exercises and interdisciplinary collaboration so that students will, for example, collaborate with business or psychology students.

-The BSc in Physics with Data Analytics is run by the DCU School of Physical Sciences in collaboration with partners across DCU and industry.
-The course targets accreditation by the Institute of Physics.
+The BSc in Physics with Data Analytics is run by the DCU School of Physical Sciences in collaboration with partners across DCU and industry, and is provisionally accredited by the Institute of Physics.